Repsol eyes sale of $6 billion Gas Natural stake after Shell deal

 STEADY RESULTS

-New projects in Repsol's upstream business have helped it post steady results since the nationalisation of its majority stake in Argentine energy company YPF (YPFD.BA) last year.
+New projects in Repsol's upstream business have helped it post steady results since the nationalization of its majority stake in Argentine energy company YPF (YPFD.BA) last year.

 Growth at the company's LNG business, where operating profit more than doubled in the second quarter from a year earlier, also boosted results and helped compensate for a 45 percent decline in refining margins.